 What is a Caveat?

-A Caveat can be lodged at the Probate Registry to stop the Executors or Administrators from obtaining a Grant of Probate or Letters of Administration.
+A Caveat can be issued at the Probate Registry to stop the Executors or Administrators of an Estate from obtaining a Grant of Probate or Letters of Administration.

 Only someone over the age of 18 can lodge a Caveat and the reasons for stopping the issue of a Grant are limited to genuine disputes about fraud or the validity or existence of a Will, and concern as to whether the person applying for the Grant is appropriate.